|

 |||

-| The series model is used to go from individual components to the entire system, assuming the system fails when the first component fails and all components fail or survive independently of one another | The Series Model
+The series model is used to go from individual components to the entire system, assuming the system fails when the first component fails and all components fail or survive independently of one another |

-used to build up from components to sub-assemblies and systems.
-It only
+The Series Model is used to build up from components to sub-assemblies

-applies to non replaceable populations (or first failures of populations
+and systems.
+It only applies to non replaceable populations (or first failures

-within a component replaced by the n components within a system.
+failure modes within a component replaced by the \(n\)

-The following 3 assumptions are needed:
+The following three assumptions are needed.

 |